jimburton/scrabble/chapters/Chapter8.md

-# Chapter Seven: Configuration and conclusions
+# Chapter Eight: Configuration and conclusions

 The code for this chapter corresponds to the `main` branch.